Qiaopi: Early qiaopi trade

 Delivery by shuike was plagued by a number of problems.
-Delivery by shuike was very slow and it could take months to complete a delivery.
-The use of qiaopi in trade which entailed the handing the qiaopi from trader to trader increases room for error and mistake.
+It was very slow, and it could take months to complete a delivery.
+The use of qiaopi in trade, which entailed the handing the qiaopi from trader to trader, created opportunities for errors and mistakes.
 There was a risk of failure arising from business ventures.
 Handling large sums of money tempted shuike to misappropriate the money despite the trust-based system and the idea of personal and clan honour.
-This temptation grew along with the growth in qiaopi trade following an increase in migration of Chinese overseas.
-The increase in dishonest shuike greatly eroded the trust-based system and ultimately discredited the idea of a “personal connection” ensuring honesty.
+This temptation grew along with the growth in qiaopi trade following an increase in the migration of Chinese overseas.
+The increase in dishonest shuike greatly eroded the trust-based system and ultimately discredited the idea of a personal relationship ensuring honesty.

 Qiaopi trade after the Second Opium War

-The Second Opium War resulted in the opening of “new treaty ports in China” following the unequal treaties by western powers and the Qing government abandoning its controls on foreign travel.
-Chinese migration out of China increased significantly with the beginning of steam ship travel to and from China.
-Transport by steam ships meant that travel was less dependent on the winds in which sailing depended on.
-This resulted in the upscaling in the size of the business of transporting qiaopi.
+The Second Opium War resulted in the opening of new ports in China following the unequal treaties by Western powers and the Qing government abandoning its controls on foreign travel.
+Chinese migration out of China increased significantly with the beginning of steamship travel to and from China.
+Transport by steamships meant that travel was less dependent on the winds than sailing, which greatly increased the scale of qiaopi transport businesses.
 The speed and ease of travel with steam ships would allow shuike to make more trips than they normally would.
 The volume of qiaopi sent increased significantly after the Beijing convention of 1860.
 With the introduction of Western institutions such as the post office and Western banking technology, shuike increasingly opted for money transfers and letter delivery using the postal or banking services.

 A qiaopi envelope also known as a pikuan.